“The Beatitudes” series: (post #7)

 And so the Christian is to be a “peacemaker.”
 But just exactly what does that mean?
 Clearly, the thought of “making” peace goes deeper than just keeping it or even loving it.
 To “make” peace a Christian must exert himself.
 Intentional activity is involved.
 As Psalm 34:14 puts it: “Seek peace and pursue it.”
-Paul referenced this idea in Romans 14:19 and Peter referenced it in 1 Peter 3:11.
+Paul referenced this idea in Romans 14:19, and Peter did the same in 1 Peter 3:11.

 Certainly, mending relational fences falls under the category of peacemaking.
 The way Barnabas brought Saul (Paul) and the disciples together is a beautiful example of this (Acts 9:26-27).
-So does seeking to prevent wars and end them.
+Likewise, seeking to prevent wars and end them falls under the category as well.
 We hear this in David’s words, “Pray for the peace of Jerusalem” (Psalm 122:6).

 We see this even in the life of Jesus.
 On two separate occasions, He flew into a righteous rage at the site of the greedy, corrupt money-changers defiling the Jewish temple with their unscrupulous practices (John 2:13-17; Matthew 21:12-13).
 Anyone who witnessed these two scenes after hearing Jesus preach the Beatitudes might have been tempted to ask, “Jesus, what was that word about how blessed are the peacemakers?”

-It was the idea of the conflict between the peace the Christian has and the lost person’s lack of it that prompted some famous words from Jesus.
+It was the comparison between the Christian’s peace and the lost person’s lack of it that prompted some famous words from Jesus.
 He said, “Do not think that I came to bring peace on earth.
 I did not come to bring peace but a sword.
 For I have come to set a man against his father, a daughter against her mother, and a daughter-in-law against her mother-in-law; and a man’s enemies will be those of his own household” (Matthew 10:34-36).
 Jesus was letting everybody know that the one who believes in Him becomes at peace with God, and that immediately sets that person in conflict with lost people, even lost family members, because they aren’t at peace with God (Isaiah 57:20-21).

-The truth is, winning a lost person to Christ is the most lasting kind of peacemaking because it creates an eternal peace between the lost person and God.
-So, I’ll close with two verses of scripture which speak of how important it is for Christians to win others to Christ.
+The truth is, winning a lost person to Christ is the most lasting kind of peacemaking there is because it creates an eternal peace between the lost person and God.
+Therefore, I’ll close this post with two verses which speak of how important it is for Christians to win others to Christ.
 First, there is Romans 10:15: “And how shall they preach unless they are sent?
 As it is written: ‘How beautiful are the feet of those who preach the gospel of peace, who bring glad tidings of good things!”
-And, second, there is Ephesians 6:15: “and having shod your feet with the preparation of the gospel of peace.”
+And, second, there is Ephesians 6:15: “and having shod your feet with the preparation of the gospel of peace…”